The science of debugging

 There is a logical explanation to bugs.

-Debugging as an experimental science
+an experimental science

 Experimental science = theory + experiments